Coding Quests

 ready.connect(_on_ready)

-You can connect these in the Editor (Node tab, Signals section) or in code.
-Editor connections are visible in the Inspector and survive scene tree changes.
-Code connections give you more flexibility for dynamic behavior.
+You can connect these in the editor (the Node tab, Signals section) or in code.
+Editor connections are visible right there in the editor and survive scene tree changes.
+Code connections give you more flexibility for anything dynamic.
+I default to code for gameplay logic, mostly because it's easier to search for later.

 Custom Signals

-Define signals at the top of your script, emit them when something happens:
+Declare signals at the top of your script, then emit them when something happens:

 GDScript